NgDinhTruongThanh-24021628-UET/Die-to-Win/README.md

 Play through 16 levels, each with its own gimmick.
 From password guessing to playing Tic-Tac-Toe against bot, the levels will always keep you engaged.

 Experience unique gameplay features such as Dash Orb - an orb that lets you dash through the level, Spider Pad - a pad that teleports you around, and many more.

+# Installation guide
+- Download the zip file here: https://drive.google.com/file/d/1aMlPoQcydOADbRredIpqB2DiJtsMefLc/view?usp=drive_link
+- Extract it, then run "Die to Win.exe".
+- Make sure that the resources folder and all DLLs are in the same file as the executable.

 # Credits
 - Inspired by RobTopGames' Geometry Dash.